purcelba/jekyll-now/_posts/2017-6-6-Kaggle-airbnb.md

 # Data overview

 The training data set consists of user information collected from 6/28/2010 - 6/30/2014 with the booking destination (target variable) provided (213,451 users).
-The goal of the channelge is to preict the booking destination for a test data set collected from 7/1/2014 - 9/30/2014 (62,096 users).
+The goal of the challenge is to predict the booking destination for a test data set collected from 7/1/2014 - 9/30/2014 (62,096 users).

 ![Figure 1]({{ site.baseurl }}/images/airbnb_user_data.png "Example user data.")
 <p align="center">